 A nice section of outdoor seats awaits.
 The courtyard gets some sun in the morning.

-The Goods: A vast array of coffee cakes, cookies, and the like might swivel your head as you walk through the entrance bottleneck and toward your seat.
+A vast array of coffee cakes, cookies, and the like might swivel your head as you walk through the entrance bottleneck and toward your seat.
 The selection of baked goods ranges from cupcakes (like red velvet and triple vanilla bean) to brownies and bars (like peanut putter and caramel toffee), from cakes to all kinds of sugar cookies.

 Sugar Jam, as the name implies, delivers on the sweet a.m. eats.
 Highlights include a brioche French toast and buttermilk Belgian waffle.
 Muffins and massive scones come in standard and seasonal versions.